ECS189E/TapGuard/Meetings/Meeting 26.11.2018.md

 ## Done
 ### Charles
-LoginVC, PhoneNumberVC, VerificationVC, and function to get user from database
+Firebase DB Structure Outline and HomeVC UI Elements (partially complete)

 ### Saksham
-EmergencyContact model, User Model, SettingsVC (in progress)
+SettingsVC Cells

 ### Dhawal
-Functions API
+SettingsVC state functionality (in progress and to be completed soon)

-## Todo or In Progress By Meeting on 26.11.2018
+## Todo or In Progress By Meeting on 28.11.2018
 ### Charles
-- Complete Login to Home transition process
+- HomeVC LocationPicker and TimePicker

 ### Saksham
-- Complete SettingsVC
+- Debug SettingsVC UI elements

 ### Dhawal
-- Complete Functions API
+- Complete SettingsVC Logic
-- Twilio functionality for SMS (TBD)

 ### TBD
-- HomeViewController
-- SelectionViewController
 - JourneyViewController

+### Notes
+SelectionViewController was decided to be merged with HomeViewController

 ## Links to Commits
 Note: Charles has commits under charlesgoh and Xian Dan Huang